Going Home (1971 film)

 Going Home is a 1971 drama film directed by Herbert B. Leonard and starring Robert Mitchum, Brenda Vaccaro and Jan-Michael Vincent, who was nominated for a Golden Globe award for best supporting actor.

 Plot

 Harry Graham (Mitchum) is a lonely and beaten-down man who has recently been released from prison after serving time for murdering his wife 13 years earlier.
 His son, Jimmy (Vincent), who witnessed the slaying as a child, is still haunted by the crime and wants to confront his father about it.
 Jimmy tracks Harry to a run-down seashore community and finds him living in a trailer park with his girlfriend Jenny (Vaccaro).
 It's clear that Jimmy himself is dealing with serious psychological problems, and the father-son reunion leads to sometimes grim complications.

-Principal cast
+Cast

 Critical reception

 Vincent Canby of The New York Times did not care for the film although he praised its intelligence and some of the actors:

 Roger Ebert of The Chicago Sun-Times did not care for the film and gave it 2 out of 4 stars: